-(2) Except as otherwise described in the section titled "Potential Payments Upon Termination or Change in Control," such restricted stock award vests ratably over three years on each of the dates of February 28 in the three successive years, based on achievement of pre-established financial performance goals, subject to continued employment through such vesting date, except in the case of Ms. Whittemore, which is subject to performance service during any performance period and will continue to vest on the original vesting date if performance criteria are met even if Ms. Whittemore is no longer employed by the Company under certain conditions.
+(2) Except as otherwise described in the section titled "Potential Payments Upon Termination or Change in Control," such restricted stock award vests ratably over three years on each of the dates of February 28 in the three successive years, based on achievement of pre-established financial performance goals, subject to continued employment through such vesting date, except in the case of Ms. Whittemore, which is subject to performing service during any performance period and will continue to vest on the original vesting date if performance criteria are met even if Ms. Whittemore is no longer employed by the Company under certain conditions.

 (3) Represents the grant of performance share units ("PSUs") pursuant to the Plan.
-Each PSU represents the right to receive between 0 and 1.6 shares of Company common stock depending on the performance of the common stock from January 1, 2023 to January 1, 2026 the "PSU Vesting Date"), with such performance determined as the multiple of the volume-weighted average closing price ("VWAP") of Company common stock over the 60-trading day period ending on the PSU Vesting Date", as adjusted to include dividends paid during the term of the PSU, to the VWAP of Company common stock over the 60-trading day period ending on January 1, 2023 ("TSR"), which was \$70.21.
-Threshold performance is achieved if TSR is greater than or equal to 25% but less than 0% and results in a 60% payout.
+Each PSU represents the right to receive between 0 and 1.6 shares of Company common stock depending on the performance of the common stock from January 1, 2023 to January 1, 2026 (the "PSU Vesting Date"), with such performance determined as the multiple of the volume-weighted average closing price ("VWAP") of Company common stock over the 60-trading day period ending on the PSU Vesting Date, as adjusted to include dividends paid during the term of the PSU, to the VWAP of Company common stock over the 60-trading day period ending on January 1, 2023 ("TSR"), which was \$70.21.
+Threshold performance is achieved if TSR is greater than or equal to -25% but less than 0% and results in a 60% payout.
+Below Target performance is achieved if TSR is greater than or equal to 0% but less than 25% and results in an 80% payout.
 Target performance is achieved if TSR is greater than or equal to 25% but less than 50% and results in a 100% payout.
-Below Maximum performance is achieved if TSR is greater than or equal to 50% but less than 100% and results in a 120% payout.
-Maximum performance is achieved if TSR is greater than or equal to 50% but less than 100% and results in a 120% payout.
+Below Maximum performance is achieved if TSR is greater than or equal to 50% but less than 100% and results in a 100% payout.
+Maximum performance is achieved if TSR is greater than or equal to 100% and results in a 100% payout.